Dónde Están los Ladrones?: Legacy

-According to music journalist Sebastián Peña from Shock magazine, the record was intended to surpass the success, quality and attention that Shakira had achieved with her previous album, something that she undoubtedly achieved.
-He added that Shakira dared to do something that very few artists of that time they had done for the fear of not playing on the radio, saying many things, criticizing the corrupt and those who live their lives superficially, achieving in several words to be revolutionary for that decade.
-Back then, when a new stream of Latin artists were taking off like Carolina Sabino, none managed to transcend with a well-established fan base, something that Shakira did.
-The singer was also credited with opening new doors for women in the industry and showed to people that she could become a "superhero" for men and women, despite the fact that female artists always had them in the background.
-She was seen by the media as the Latin Alanis Morissette due to their similarity in their way of expressing themselves and their visual proposal, and thanks to this album Shakira managed to give greater strength and visibility to the international female boom at the end of the first millennium.
-The album led Shakira to be dubbed by Time magazine as "The princess of rock" and to be described as "The Colombian Artist of the millennium" in her country.
+According to music journalist Sebastián Peña from Shock magazine, the record was intended to surpass the success, quality and attention that Shakira had achieved with her previous album, something that she undoubtedly accomplished.
+He stressed that she dared to do something that very few artists of that time had done for the fear of not being played on the radio, making statements, criticizing the corrupt and those who live their lives superficially, achieving, in her lyrics, revolutionary effects.
+While other Latin artists, such as Carolina Sabino, were taking off, none managed to transcend with a well-established fan base, something that Shakira did.
+She was also credited with opening doors for women in the industry and showing to people that she could be a "superhero" for men as well as women, whom female artists had previously kept in the background.
+She was seen by some in the media as the Latin Alanis Morissette, due to the similarity of their ways of expressing themselves and their visual proposals.
+With this album, Shakira gave greater strength and visibility to the international female performer boom at the end of the century.
+The record caused her to be dubbed "the princess of rock" by Time magazine and to be described as "the Colombian artist of the millennium" in her country.

-According to Ximena Diego's book Shakira: Mujer Full of Grace, Shakira's style on her album and more specifically the video "Ciega, Sordomuda" became a trend in several young women of the time; various teenage girls imitated the outfit and accessories that the singer used during the time, thousands of letters reached her from fans, her music sounded in different children's toys around the country even establishing the bases to take Latin music to totally foreign cultures such as European and Asian.
-Rolling Stone credits Shakira with redefining Latin music with her first two albums, being Dónde Están los Ladrones? the album that changed the rules of rock en español, laying the foundation for future Latin rockers also introduced her to the American public and made her a household name in Latin rock.
-According to the same magazine, female artists such as Francisca Valenzuela and Jessie Reyez explained in interviews about the lyrics of love and heartbreak that in their words this album inspired a whole generation of women to write their own songs without "apologizing".
-It was also considered the most influential album among women and the LGBT community according to a survey.
+According to Ximena Diego's book Shakira: Woman Full of Grace, Shakira's style on the album, and on the "Ciega, Sordomuda" video in particular, became a trend for young women, with teenage girls imitating the singer's outfit and accessories.
+Thousands of letters reached her from fans, her music sounded in children's toys.
+Because of her, Latin music was taken to distant cultures in Europe and Asia.
+Rolling Stone credited 21-year-old Shakira with redefining Latin music with her last two albums, Dónde Están los Ladrones? being the one in which she "created a bold, female-led pop-rock style that stood out from the male-dominated balladry that was all over Latin radio in the Nineties" and that "set her up for massive global fame".
+Shakira was introduced to the wider American public and became a household name in Latin rock.
+According to the magazine, she was committed to "making the music sound exactly how she heard it in her head".
+Francisca Valenzuela and Jessie Reyez explained in interviews how Shakira's "frank and witty lyrics" of love and heartbreak inspired other female artists to write their own "unapologetic" songs.